allyssap/WalkSafe/README.md

 # WalkSafe

-Walk safe is a new application for Windsorite pedestrians that prioritises walker safety by routing around potential and active hazards using real-time data that will transform the mobile mapping apps.
 Live user feedback, police reports, and open data sets ensure real-time safety measures in place to protect pedestrians.
 The live map dashboard creates an at a glance city view of hazards.
 Officials can update, view and remove hazards using the dashboard.